-You should continue to submit medical statements during this time, and advise your manager when you're likely to return to work.
+You should continue to submit a statement of fitness to work ("fit note") during this time and advise your manager when you are likely to return to work.

-6. Termination of employment
+7. Termination of employment

 Your manager will fully explore all options in helping you to return to work and sustain an acceptable level of attendance, confirming details in writing.
 However, they will also advise you of the potential outcome in cases where you're unable to return to work or improve your level of attendance.
 They may have to consider your continued employment with us.